RightInChrist/che-visualization/PROMPT.md

 # 3D Convective Heat Engine Visualization Project Prompt

 ## Project Overview
-I need to create a 3D visualization of a Convective Heat Engine (CHE) that includes 1000-meter-tall pipes and panels arranged in a hexagonal pattern.
+I need to create a 3D visualization of a Convective Heat Engine (CHE) that includes 1000-meter-tall pipes and panels arranged in hexagonal patterns.
 The visualization should run smoothly in a static site environment while providing intuitive camera controls for exploring the 3D space.

 ## Current Implementation Issues
 Our current implementation uses Three.js with React Three Fiber in a Next.js project, but we've encountered several issues:
-- Difficulty with proper camera controls, especially in first-person mode
+- Difficulty with proper camera controls
 - WebGL context loss when rendering complex overlays
 - Challenges with positioning and scaling 1000m tall structures
 - Static site deployment compatibility issues